YKW-Modding/yo-docs/modding-resources/file-formats/xpck.md

 ```

 ## Name Table
-The Name Table is a compressed section located at `nameTableOffset << 2`, of (compressed) size `nameTableSize << 2` - it is composed of sequential null-terminated ASCII filenames.
+The Name Table is a compressed string table located at `nameTableOffset << 2`, of (compressed) size `nameTableSize << 2` - it is composed of sequential null-terminated ASCII filenames.
 Filenames are expected to be unique within an archive.

-### Structure
-No table is needed for this as it's just - as stated earlier - a continuous sequence of *unique* null-terminated ASCII filenames.

 ## Entry Ordering
-Note that when writing, files must be sorted alphabetically by name when assigning offsets and the entry table must be sorted by `hash` (CRC-32B) ascending.
+Note that when writing, files must be sorted alphabetically by name when assigning offsets, just as the entries of the file entry table are sorted by `hash`.